fearofcode/bateman/README.md

 The strategy has its parameters refined by [particle swarm optimization](http://en.wikipedia.org/wiki/Particle_swarm_optimization), a simple continuous optimization algorithm, so that you don't have to figure out the parameters for each stock you're interested in by hand.

-It's currently in an experimental phase and shows some promise for finding easy, consistent profits in US equities markets for high market-cap, highly liquid stocks like GOOG, AAPL, et al.
+It's currently in an experimental phase and shows some promise, but more research is needed.
+See below for a sample run of it.

 Obviously, don't use this for trading real money.
 On the off chance you find this code interesting and would like to do something serious with it, contact me at [warren.henning@gmail.com](mailto:warren.henning@gmail.com).